Jessica, it’s great to have you on the show.

 I would say when the host gives you that opportunity to connect, if you’re listening on your mobile device or even on your computer, go to your podcast app, search the name of your show, and hit subscribe or maybe give them a specific episode, “Go find episode 57,” whatever it is.
 Give them a specific episode to start with because that could help too.
 Maybe you’ve got great titles and people can figure out for themselves, but this is a big pitfall that I see a lot of podcasters make.
 They don’t title their episodes well or all you can see is, “Episode 20 of the such and such podcast,” and then it’s the title but nobody sees that.
 Give people a specific episode and tell them to subscribe so they don’t just look it up and forget about it.
 That’s what I would do.
 I would make that your specific call to action and then mention the podcast.
 Have it in conversation, not in a pitchy, salesy way.
 A few times in this conversation I’ve mentioned I have a podcast and it wasn’t like I’m sitting here going, “I’ve got to make sure people go listen to Rock the Podcast.”
 If it’s part of what you do, and you want to get more listeners, it’s got to be a part of the conversations that you’re having.

 If you’re also trying to get more clients, talk about the successes that you’ve had with your clients and mention, “I have a client who has done this and my client XYZ has done this and gotten this result.”
 That reinforces throughout the interview.
 You’re seeding before the offer at the end, which usually has to be a very soft offer.
 It’s like, “I’m happy to do a free gap analysis call with you if you’re interested in exploring SEO opportunities for your business.”
 Because you mentioned your client and your consulting practice throughout the interview, that drives home the point and helps get your intended outcome happening.
 Also do the same thing with your podcast.
-I make sure I seed my other show, The Optimized Geek, whenever I can in Marketing Speak in this show, because I know that there is a crossover.
+I make sure I seed my other show, Get Yourself Optimized, whenever I can in Marketing Speak in this show, because I know that there is a crossover.
 Not everybody sees it and they’re like, “I’m not interested in biohacking.”
 Who doesn’t want to live forever or at least a much longer time or have more health in the years that they have?
 There’s amazing stuff in that show.
 I make sure that I name drop and mention key episodes.

 That’s another thing too.
 If you have a book, you can do the same strategy we’re talking about, mention an episode for people to start with like, “You’ve got to start with episode 57.”
 What if you said, “I’ve got a great book that you should read and you should start with chapter seven.”
 I do this with The Art of SEO.
 It’s a thousand-page book, 994 pages and it’s overwhelming for people.
 When I hand it to somebody people say, “You’re going to make me go overweight with my luggage.
 My arm’s going to hurt.”